The hardest person to forgive is often ourselves.

 The only thing you have control over is the first one–how you responded.
-Even then, your environment and mentality had a heavy influence, and those two things are important, but they are not within your control.
+Even then, your environment and mentality had a heavy influence, and those two things are important but not within your control.

-When it comes to self-forgiveness, there’s no reason to focus on who or what is responsible.
+There’s no reason to focus on who or what is responsible when it comes to self-forgiveness.
 You merely need to accept that you made a mistake.